NASA's Johnson Space Center in Houston has been the agency's human spaceflight hub for half a century, though not always under its current name.

 JSC was established in 1961 as the Manned Spacecraft Center.
 It was envisioned as a key support facility in NASA's quest to put a man on the moon by the end of the decade, the ambitious goal laid out by President John F. Kennedy in May 1961.

-The center became operational in 1963 and was renamed 10 years later to honor Texas' own Lyndon Baines Johnson, the 36th President of the United States, who died in January 1973.
+The center became operational in 1963 and was renamed 10 years later to honor Texas' own Lyndon Baines Johnson, the 36th president of the United States, who died in January 1973.
+JSC donned its new name on Feb.
+17, 1973.

-Here are some basic facts about JSC, which employs about 14,000 civil servants and contractors and occupies more than 200 buildings spread across 1,700 acres (690 hectares) of land.
+JSC employs about 15,000 civil servants and contractors (approximately 110 of which are astronauts) and occupies more than 200 buildings spread across 1,700 acres (690 hectares) of land.
 [NASA's 17 Apollo Moon Missions in Pictures]

 Astronaut training center

 JSC is the home of NASA's astronaut corps.
-Every one of the agency's spaceflyers trains there before blasting off, as do foreign astronauts bound for the International Space Station.
+Every one of the agency's spacefliers trains there before blasting off, as do foreign astronauts bound for the International Space Station.

 Such training takes many forms.
 The Space Vehicle Mockup Facility, for example, allows astronauts, engineers and mission support staff to practice operating the 430-ton space station with full-scale mock modules.